Deleverage / Fold

 slippage

-Slippage accepted by the user for the deleverage action, in WAD (1e18)
+Slippage accepted by the user for the deleverage action, in WAD (1e18).

 Description: Deleverages an existing Curvance position on behalf of another account via delegation.
 Includes slippage protection through the checkSlippage